Capability Building in Shifting Landscape

 All this has changed.
 Millennial workers are ambitious, and they are in a constant lookout for better career prospects.
 They find their jobs online — with a plethora of options to choose from — and they keep interviewing for new positions on a regular basis throughout their career.
 These millennials are serial job hoppers and they switch jobs every two years.

-According to Deoitte’s Global Millennial Survey, millennials are expressing uneasiness and pessimism — about their careers, their lives and the world around them.
+According to Deloitte’s Global Millennial Survey, millennials are expressing uneasiness and pessimism — about their careers, their lives and the world around them.
 They have bleak expectations around the economy, leave aside their current jobs.

 Clearly, you need to tailor your employee training & people development programs around the millennials’ tastes and preferences, because 75% of the workforce will be millennials by 2025.

-Employee journeys have their own twists, turns, detours, and even a few bumps, but eventually they are full of moments that matter.
+Employee journeys have their own twists, turns, detours, and even a few bumps, but eventually, they are full of moments that matter.
 These moments together define the employee experience for your organization.

-Now, employees keep needing different types of support and services at all times of day — for instance outbound sales professionals who travel frequently need supporting travel services, while those working remote need new laptops, phones, and tablets, along with necessary support in form of VPN and file storage systems.
+Now, employees keep needing different types of support and services at all times of day — for instance, outbound sales professionals who travel frequently need supporting travel services, while those working remote need new laptops, phones, and tablets, along with necessary support in form of VPN and file storage systems.
 Not only this, under regulatory environments, employees must clock in everyday and complete mandatory courses and maintain certifications, and stay current on the process changes all the time.
-Besides, when a company merges, or goes for a major upgrade, or for that matter goes through a downturn, it requires a lot of effort to integrate these changes with employees’ body, mind and behavior.
+Besides, when a company merges or goes for a major upgrade, or for that matter goes through a downturn, it requires a lot of effort to integrate these changes with employees’ body, mind and behavior.

-Blending Capability Building with Employee Experience
+Blending Capability Building Model with Employee Experience

 The very concept of Learning Management System was giving learning a digital makeover — learning that was more engaging, more pull-based, more retention-focused, and convenient in the form of self-paced content.
 Until late, LMS used to be a cornerstone in corporate training & employee learning.
 They were hugely successful, but soon reached a point of saturation.